 - Compact size and robust design with big sputtering area

-- Built in sample sputtering chamber vacuum gauge and sputtering ampere meter, to indicate and monitor instrument condition
+- Built in sputtering chamber vacuum gauge and sputtering ampere meter, for monitoring plasma sputtering process conditions

 - Adjustable sputtering current, enabling sputtering coating of various metals, such as gold, platinum, Indium and silver etc.